apptainer/singularity-admindocs/admin_quickstart.rst

     program flow within Singularity.

 ``MAX LOOP DEVICES``:
-    This allows a admins to change the maximum number of loop devices that Singularity can attempt to utilize when mounting containers.
+    This allows admins to change the maximum number of loop devices that Singularity can attempt to utilize when mounting containers.

 ``ALLOW PID NAMESPACE``:
-    Allows admins to enable or disable the ``PID`` namespace allowing or preventing containerized processes from making entries in the host systems pid table.
+    Allows admins to enable or disable the ``PID`` namespace allowing or preventing containerized processes from making entries in the host system's pid table.

 The ``singularity.conf`` file is well documented and most information can be